-- (a) Statement.
-Rose State College (College) is committed to providing equal employment and educational opportunities and, therefore, forbids discrimination against any employee, student or applicant for employment on the basis of gender.
-Furthermore, the College condemns the sexual misconduct, sex discrimination and/or unlawful harassment of students, faculty and staff, to include:

-- (1) Domestic Violence;
+- (1) Domestic Violence

-- (2) Dating Violence;
+- (2) Dating Violence

-- (3) Stalking;
+- (3) Stalking

-- (4) Sexual Assault;
+- (4) Sexual Assault

-- (5) Sexual Harassment; and/or
+- (5) Sexual Harassment

-- (6) Any other form of sexual misconduct as defined by law and available at www.oscn.net.
+(6) Any other form of sexual misconduct as defined by law and available at www.oscn.net.

-- (b) Positions of authority.
+(b) Positions of authority.

 Since some members of the College community hold positions of authority that may involve the legitimate exercise of power over others, they have the responsibility to be sensitive to that power.
-Faculty and supervisors in particular, in their relationships with students and subordinates, need to be aware of potential conflicts of interest and the possible compromise of their valuative capacity.
-Because there is an inherent power difference in these relationships, the potential exists for the less powerful person to perceive a coercive element in suggestions regarding activities outside those appropriate to the professional

-relationship.
-The responsibility of faculty and supervisors is to behave in such a manner that their words or actions cannot reasonably be perceived as sexually coercive, abusive or exploitive.
+Faculty and supervisors, in their relationships with students and subordinates, need to be aware of potential conflicts of interest and the possible compromise of their valuative capacity.
+Because there is an inherent power difference in these relationships, the potential exists for the less powerful person to perceive a coercive element in suggestions regarding activities outside those appropriate to the professional relationship.
+The responsibility of faculty and supervisors is to behave in such a manner that their words or actions cannot reasonably be perceived as sexually coercive, abusive, or exploitive.